Online Health Information Management Courses

 HIM 251 Clinical Classification Systems II

-This course is part II of a two-part course that introduces students to applications for clinical classification and coding.
-Students will demonstrate their understanding and application of ICD-10-CM/PCS and the ICD 9-CM legacy system.
-Students will compare and contrast various processes, policies and procedures to ensure the accuracy of coded data.
+This course is part two of a two-part course that introduces students to applications for clinical classification and coding.
+Students will compare and contrast various processes, policies and procedures to ensure the accuracy of coded data and demonstrate their understanding of diagnosis and procedure coding systems through practical application.

 HIM 310 Health Care Reimbursement